 Hello!
 Amy here.
-Just in time for American Thanksgiving… it’s been a while since we released a free pattern and we are SO excited to share this one: a free dog coat pattern (#closetcoredogcoat)!
+It’s been a while since we released a free pattern and we are SO excited to share this one: a free dog coat pattern (#closetcoredogcoat)!
 We have been wanting to do this for a long time but we’ve also been trying to figure out how to create new patterns from home, deal with pandemic shipping AND release older designs in extended sizing… was there ever a good time to bring everything to a screeching halt and work on drafting and grading a coat for dogs??!!
 Well yes, dear reader, 2020 has been an absolute struggle and we thought what better way to end it than by creating a fun project that will result in a cozy n’ warm best friend!
 As you know, Heather’s pup Harry is basically her familiar, and my Jeanie is an integral member of our family.
 It’s time to treat them with the same attention to style that we apply to ourselves!

 Collectively we’ve tried a lot of different dog coats (Montreal winters are slushy, snowy nightmares) and this one is our favourite style.
 The top portion is darted around the tush to create a curved shape around the hip (yes, dogs need darts too! while the harness wraps under and velcros on top to help keep their chests dry (while leaving the nether regions free and clear).
 I have to be honest, while I was dragging my feet on starting this, I don’t think I’ve had this much fun sewing in a long time.
 Tiny little pieces of quilting, lots of pretty bias binding and cute fabric choices make this little project just the thing to do over the holidays while it gets yucky outside, and yet another project for tackling those mounting scraps.
 It’s also a huge money saver since we all know how spendy nice dog clothes are.
 If you don’t have a pup yourself, I’m sure you know someone who would be VERY excited to get this as a holiday present!